 The Newman Institute follows in the Jesuit tradition of academic excellence, with a highly-qualified teaching staff and commitment to individualized instruction.
 As Sweden’s only Catholic college, the Institute offers a unique perspective to its academic programs and courses.
 The Newman Institute is situated in the historic university city of Uppsala only 40 minutes away by train from Stockholm.

 The Institute offers a wide range of courses in areas of theology and philosophy, literature, art, ecclesial architecture, music, and film.
 Most courses comprise 7.5 ECTS credits each.

-Click here for our list of courses in English offered for spring semester 2017!
+Click here for our list of courses in English offered for autumn semester 2017!